akka/akka-grpc-play-quickstart-scala/docs/src/main/paradox/index.md

 ## Obtaining this example

-You may download the code from [GitHub](https://github.com/playframework/play-scala-grpc-example) directly or you can get kickstart you Play gRPC project on [Lightbend's Tech Hub](https://developer.lightbend.com/start/?group=play&project=play-scala-grpc-example).
+You may download the code from [GitHub](https://github.com/playframework/play-scala-grpc-example) directly or you can kickstart your Play gRPC project on [Lightbend's Tech Hub](https://developer.lightbend.com/start/?group=play&project=play-scala-grpc-example).

 ## Preparing